 In most divorces, this will not apply because faults are not taken into consideration for property division.
 If you believe your spouse is an unfit parent though, you may need evidence to prove it.
 If your spouse does drugs, is an alcoholic or brings home sexual partners on a regular basis, etc., this may affect their custody rights.
 You may need proof of these accusations though.
 If you have any photos, phone recordings or other evidence of their misdeeds, get the evidence ready.

 If you signed a prenuptial agreement, now’s the time to remember all the details it involves.
 Make sure you both met all the requirements and see what it says about the issues of the case.
 Prenups can really help make divorces a mess-free process when they are well-composed and certain laws are followed.

 If you expect to pay alimony and/or child support, be sure you budget these expenses into your current bills.
-Garwood Family Law and Mediation can help you estimate how much you may be paying for these support efforts.
+Garwood Attorneys can help you estimate how much you may be paying for these support efforts.
 If you’re selling your house and will have proceeds from the equity, we have even helped with the timing of your new residence purchase.